brunopjacob/interview_problems_julia/README.md

 # interview_problems_python
-List of solutions for interview problems in Python
+List of solutions for interview problems in Julia!